Mini-XML 4.0 Programming Manual

 Discussion

-Mini-XML 2.11 mxmlElementGetAttrByIndex
+mxmlElementGetAttrByIndex

-Get an element attribute by index.
+Get an attribute by index.

 Parameters